Agusdor96/AgusDor96/README.md

 I´m committed to **continuing my learning journey** and more than interested in **joining a team** where I can contribute not only with my code, but also with my enthusiasm and passion.

 ## Projects I worked in:
-- 🏆 [Tournament Creation](https://github.com/estebannecuse/PadelArena-Back): App for creating and managing Paddle single elimination tournaments
+- 🏆 [Tournament Creation](https://github.com/estebannecuse/PadelArena-Back): App for creating and managing Padle tennis single elimination tournaments
 - 💻 [e-commerce API](https://github.com/Agusdor96/agus-ecommerce): REST API for managing an e-commerce APP.
 - 🧗 [Appointments ClimbingClub](https://github.com/Agusdor96/lunaMuroWeb):  An appointment application built with React and NestJS.